Bartholomew Roberts: Personal characteristics

 Most of the information on Roberts comes from the book A General History of the Pyrates, published a few years after Roberts' death.
 The original 1724 title page credits one Captain Charles Johnson as the author.
 (The book is often printed under the byline of Daniel Defoe on the assumption that "Charles Johnson" is a pseudonym, but there is no proof that Defoe is the author, and the matter remains in dispute.)
 Johnson devotes more space to Roberts than to any of the other pirates in his book, describing him as:

 Roberts is commonly described as wearing a red waistcoat with scarlet breeches and a scarlet flamingo plume.
 The red costume may have been to disguise any blood in battle or as a demonstration of his disregard for anonymity.
 Roberts also wore a large diamond cross which was reputedly the property of the King of Portugal.

 After his exploits in Newfoundland, a state Governor from New England commented that "one cannot with-hold admiration for his bravery and courage".
 He hated cowardice, and when the crews of 22 ships in Trepassey harbour fled without firing a shot he was angry at their failure to defend their ships.

 Roberts was the archetypal pirate captain in his love of fine clothing and jewelry, but he had some traits unusual in a pirate, notably a preference for drinking tea rather than rum.
 He is often described as a teetotaler and a Sabbatarian, but there is no proof of this.
 He certainly disliked drunkenness while at sea, yet it appears that he drank beer.
 Ironically, Roberts' final defeat was facilitated by the drunkenness of his crew.
 The Sabbatarian claim arises from the fact that musicians were not obliged to play on the Sabbath – this may merely have been intended to ensure the musicians a day's rest, as they were otherwise obliged to play whenever the crew demanded.

-Black Bart was not as cruel to prisoners as some pirates such as Edward Low and Francis Spriggs, but did not treat them as well as did Samuel Bellamy, Howell Davis, or Edward England.
+Roberts was not as cruel to prisoners as some pirates such as Edward Low and Francis Spriggs, but did not treat them as well as did Samuel Bellamy, Howell Davis, or Edward England.
 Roberts sometimes gave gifts to cooperative captains and crews of captured ships, such as pieces of jewelry or items of captured cargo.
 He would sometimes ill-use prisoners if he felt that the crew demanded it, but: